AlexHenriques/inBlindSight/README.md

 1. Create a key for each ID variable to blind.
 2. Rename all the ID variables one by one using the respective keys.

+#### Suggestion: How to truly do a blind data analysis

+After masking the identifiers:
+1. Blind group allocation
+2. Statistical analysis: group comparisons
+3. Unblind group allocation by checking the key

 ### Formatting Guidelines

 #### Input format of IDs and labels